 Jesus Christ, why couldn't I shoot for a cushy w-2?

 I asked myself this question as I squeeze past Pelican cases and into the recesses of a garage, while the camera roles on talent playing the part of potential homeowners.
 Nearby the real homeowner circle in hopes of mitigating property damage by the production company.
 That’s the typical explanation offered as those off set forage for information about the project, pay, the director.
-Crouched nearby, I also learn through whispered animation that Homeowner’s garage has a filter especially designed for vacuuming the interior of his vehicles.
-I compliment Homeowner over such a badass feature, and remind him of sound speeding, camera rolling.
+Crouched nearby, I also learn through whispered animation that Homeowner’s garage has a specially designed filter for vacuuming the interior of his vehicles.
+I compliment Homeowner over such a badass feature and remind him of sound speeding, camera rolling.

 Homeowner doesn’t seem to care.

-To that end, my continued version of work/life balance now comes by way of PA work with NFL Films and feeds my need to learn more about what moves the creative process across multiple verticals.
+To that end, my continued version of work/life balance now comes by way of work with NFL Films and feeds my need to learn more about what moves the creative process across multiple verticals.
 I still circle the job listings in the world of advertising while paying bills and working towards career goals.
 My sweet spot was copy and management of Cypress Entertainment Group where as advertising rep, creative director and production coordinator, there was nothing better than translating ideas into visual medium.
 In the years since, I’ve learned the value in being an interpreter between client and camera, copy and crew.
 Cheering and supporting the short form style of content creation truly appeals to my niche of supporting artists, entrepreneurs and small business owners.

 After Dad passed away, I discovered a project tucked away in his file cabinet, a small business development and financial literacy plan initiated thru Shreveport, Louisiana -based Entrepreneurial Accelerator Program.
 By offering a host of services revolving around education, access and resources to assist in understanding and leveraging the economic landscape, EAP helps pack the weaponry for small business owners.
 For Dad the dreamer and encourager of believing in oneself, recognizing the need to teach the average guy to prepare was a kind reminder of the learning curve of life and entrepreneurship, and that it's perfectly acceptable to ask for the help.
 Knowing help will be needed is the first step.